torproject/torspec/proposals/316-flashflow.md

 FlashFlow measurers will be updated to use TLS certificates when connecting to relays too.
-FlashFlow coordinators will update the contents of MSM_PARAMS cells to contain measurer TLS certificates instead of IP addresses, and relays will update to expect this change.
+FlashFlow coordinators will update the contents of MEAS_PARAMS cells to contain measurer TLS certificates instead of IP addresses, and relays will update to expect this change.

 ## Measurement Scheduling